Selubi/selubi.github.io/docs/linux/cheat_sheet.md

 Notable commands, variables and files for administering linux.

+Paths ending with `/` is a directory, and those without it is a file.
+Example: `~/test` is a file and `~/test/` is a folder.

 ## GRUB (Bootloader)

 UEFI system and GRUB 2 is assumed in this section.

 ### Commands:

-- `grub-install` - Installs GRUB to `/boot/efi`.
+- `grub-install` - Installs GRUB to `/boot/efi/`.
 Pass the `--efi-directory` option to install to other directory.
-- `update-grub` - Updates GRUB configuration file (commonly located in `/boot/grub/grub.cfg`) from the definitions in `/etc/default/grub`
+- `update-grub` - Shortcut to the command `grub-mkconfig -o /boot/grub/grub.cfg`.
+Updates GRUB configuration file (commonly located in `/boot/grub/grub.cfg`) from the definitions in `/etc/default/grub` and `/etc/grub.d/`
 - Press`C` when on GRUB menu screen to access GRUB shell.

 ### Variables: